 (d) Connect and ensure proper operation of the stage II vapor collection systems whenever gasoline is being loaded, unloaded or dispensed.

-(3) Approval of a stage II vapor collection system by the Department does not relieve the owner and/or operator of the responsibility to comply with other applicable codes and regulations pertaining to fire prevention, weights and measures and safety matters.
+(3) Approval of a stage II vapor collection system by DEQ does not relieve the owner and/or operator of the responsibility to comply with other applicable codes and regulations pertaining to fire prevention, weights and measures and safety matters.

 (4) Regarding installation and testing of piping for stage II vapor collection systems:

-(a) Piping shall be installed in accordance with standards in OAR 340 division 150;
+(a) Piping must be installed in accordance with standards in OAR 340 division 150;

-(b) Piping shall be installed by a licensed installation service provider pursuant to OAR 340 division 160; and
+(b) Piping must be installed by a licensed installation service provider pursuant to OAR 340 division 160; and

-(c) Piping shall be tested prior to being placed into operation by an installation or tank tightness testing service provider licensed pursuant to OAR 340 division 160.
+(c) Piping must be tested prior to being placed into operation by an installation or tank tightness testing service provider licensed pursuant to OAR 340 division 160.

 NOTE: Test methods are based on methods used in other states with established stage II programs.
 See the Oregon Department of Environmental Quality, Air Quality Division, for copies of the approved test methods.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 [Publications: Publications referenced are available from the agency.]